Anti-Raid/khronos/docs/kv.md

 	--- The scope of the executor.
 	scope: ExecutorScope.ExecutorScope,

+	--- Returns a list of all key-value scopes/
+	--- This is only guaranteed to return scopes that actually have at least one key inside it.
+	---
+	--- Needs the `kv.meta:list_scopes` capability to use
+	list_scopes: (self: KvExecutor) -> {string},

-	--- Finds records in the key-value store.
+	--- Finds matching records in this key-value scope.
 	--- @param query string The key to search for. % matches zero or more characters; _ matches a single character.
 To search anywhere in a string, surround {KEY} with %, e.g. %{KEY}%
 	--- @return {KvRecord} The records.
-	find: (self: KvExecutor, query: string) -> Promise.LuaPromise<{KvRecord}>,
+	find: (self: KvExecutor, query: string) -> Promise.LuaPromise<KvRecordList>,

-	--- Gets a value from the key-value store.
+	--- Gets a value from this key-value scope.
 	--- @param key string The key of the record.
 	--- @return any The value of the record.
 	get: (self: KvExecutor, key: string) -> Promise.LuaPromise<any>,

-	--- Gets a record from the key-value store.
+	--- Gets a record from this key-value scope.
 	--- @param key string The key of the record.
 	--- @return KvRecord The record.
 	getrecord: (self: KvExecutor, key: string) -> Promise.LuaPromise<KvRecord>,

+	--- Returns all keys present in this key-value scope.
+	---
+	--- This needs the ``kv.meta:{SCOPE}:keys`` capability where `{SCOPE}` is the name of the scope
+	--- being accessed
+	keys: (self: KvExecutor) -> Promise.LuaPromise<KvRecordList>,

 	--- Sets a record in the key-value store.
 	--- @param key string The key of the record.